hmlendea/sokogrump/README.md

 The game currently contains 25+ levels of progressive difficulty, and the goal is to complete all of them in as less moves as possible.

-The game also includes a level editor that the players can use to create and share their own puzzles.

 [![Preview screenshot](https://raw.githubusercontent.com/hmlendea/sokogrump/master/preview.png)](https://raw.githubusercontent.com/hmlendea/sokogrump/master/preview.png)

 # Details